pulbrich/sceneKit-wrapper-for-Pythonista/README.md

 ```
 def pCode(success):
 ```
-The block get called when object preparation fails or completes. `success` is `True` if all content was successfully prepared for rendering; otherwise `False`.
+The block gets called when object preparation fails or completes. `success` is `True` if all content was successfully prepared for rendering; otherwise `False`.

 ### Block related to `scn.Scene`